 3. Be On Time.
 Be on time to class.
 Work in a focused manner throughout the class period.
 Class time is precious.
 When you come to class be prepared.
 You should have all assignments and materials with you that you need to work, learn or teach.
 This also means you will need to be prepared or set-up BEFORE class begins.

 4. Clean up.
 Always clean up after yourself.
 When you have finished a project or teaching a lesson put away all tools, and leave your workspace cleaner than you found it.
 Your peers and students, when appropriate, should assist you at this task (they made the mess—although you are responsible for it when you are teaching).
 All supplies and projects should be stored.
 Nothing is to be left out on tables, counters, on the floor, etc. Close all drawers, cabinet doors, etc. Place all chairs on the table and sweep and mop after the last activity of the day.

 5. Don’t pass the buck.
 You are responsible for maintaining the quality of the studio environment.
 If a mess is left by another class or person clean it up.
 If cabinets and drawers are open, close them or if the studio door is left unlocked, lock it up.
 If a mess is left or you notice another code violation by one of your classmates fix it.
 When you are fed up because your classmate is a slob report it to the faculty.

 6. Lock Up.
 After hours the studio door should always be locked.
-Unlock the door using the key from the M-wing locker, prop the door while you return the key, and then lock yourself in the studio.
-Do not let anyone in the studio that you do not know.
+Do not let anyone in the studio that you do not know!

 7. Creativity is the Enemy.
 When used to mask ignorance.
 If you don’t know how to do something, understand how materials work, or use a piece of equipment—ask.
 It’s that easy.
 Trying to teaching someone how to do something when you haven’t done it yourself is VERY FRUSTRATING FOR THE LEARNER.